stuycs-gh-classrooms/4_cw00_march-lucy-zariya-1/README.md

 #### Question 0
 What parts of the original map are being highlighted by the edge detection algorithm?

-The continent borders, the state borders, the state names (abbreviated),
+The continent borders, the state borders, the state names (abbreviated), & where the colors blend/contrast

 #### Question 1
 What information that was part of the original image has been lost via edge detection?

-YOUR ANSWER HERE (delete this line)
+The red/blue colors; no information on the temperatures anymore

 #### Question 2
-What information is present in the grascale version that is not in the edge detected version?
+What information is present in the grayscale version that is not in the edge detected version?

-YOUR ANSWER HERE (delete this line)
+You can see where the colors actually change / how concentrated the color is.

 #### Question 3
 What information that was part of the original image has been lost via grayscale conversion?

-YOUR ANSWER HERE (delete this line)
+What the actual color is; we don't know which parts are colder v.s. warmer.

 #### Question 4
 In a temperature map, it is often useful to highlight particular temperature ranges.
 If you wanted to focus on higher temperatures, you might want to find a way to programatically highlight regions that are more red than others.
 Come up with an algorithm that would process the image such that the red regions are more prominent.

-YOUR ANSWER HERE (delete this line)
+Compare w/ the neighbors the difference in red (rgb), if it is past a certain number, then highlight that pixel

 ---